GreptimeTeam/docs/docs/developer-guide/meta/admin-api.md

 All these APIs are under the parent resource `/admin`.

-The following sections assume your meta instance is running on localhost port 3002.
+In the following sections, we assume that your meta instance is running on localhost port 3002.

 ## /health HTTP endpoint

-The `/health` endpoint accepts Get HTTP requests.
-Use this endpoint to check the health of your meta instance.
+The `/health` endpoint accepts GET HTTP requests and you can use this endpoint to check the health of your meta instance.

 ### Definition